NickSdot/skindc-ghost-theme-builder/README.md

 This template is very configurable to help with naming conventions and theme directories.

-When first downloaded the template is setup with the casper theme to allow for an immediate example when running the server.
+When first downloaded this project is setup with the casper theme to allow for an immediate example when running the server.

 There is a file _ProjectConfig.js_ at the root of the project of which allows certain configuration without modifying the webpack.config.js.
 Each of the options are documented in this file and so I will not go into detail here.

+### Theme package.json

+As mentioned in the features list the package.json for your theme is automatically generated during theme development and theme release.

+By default all of the values for this file are extracted from the package.json for this project.
+Most of these are the normal package.json convention values yet in this example package.json you will see an aditional ghost entry.
+Anything here will be mapped to the theme package.json.

+If your theme name, description or other fields need to vary from the package.json for the project then they can be overiden in ProjectConfig.js.

 ## Testing your JS